daipozhi/Purpose-AI/README.txt

             in MSYS , to build this project use build-msys.bat . in Ubuntu , to build this project use build-ubuntu.bat

-            in 'work_dir'
+                  'work_dir/download' directory is html files download by offline browser .

+                  create a directory, for example 'mydir'
+                  copy all files in 'webfind66/app/.' to 'mydir',(include 'app/download' directory,)
+                  add html file under ./download/My-Program-Work-1 if default charset is gb18030 , add html file under ./download/My-Program-Work-3 if default charset is utf-8

+                  run './filelist-ubuntu.bat' to list all files in 'mydir/download' directory , run './app-charset-recgn-ini.exe 16' to initialize,'16' is how many cpu thread do you want to use , run './app-charset-recgn.bat' to recognize charset,
+                  run './app-charset-recgn-fin.exe' to convert result to text file,save in file 'app-charset-recgn.2.txt'

+                  run a-step10-f3-msys.bat (copied from work_dir)(list 'mydir/download' directory again)
+                      (in Ubuntu run a-step10-f3-ubuntu.bat)
+                  run program in 'webfind1c'(copied from work_dir)(step20)
+                      (get text , erase html mark),
+                      then copy string1base000???.txt to work_dir,
+                      (text's charset is recognize by AI and program read html's <meta charset="xx"> infomation, only load this text file if they are same, both are GB18030 or both are utf-8 , so sentence database is verified by AI .)
-                  'download' directory is text download by offline browser . run a-step10-f3-msys.bat (list directory)(in Ubuntu run a-step10-f3-ubuntu.bat) run program in  'webfind_b' (step20)(copy to 'work_dir')(get text , erase html mark) (in this version, we kept 400 text file ,from string1base000000.txt to string1base000399.txt , if you don't want download by a offline browser , you can start at next step(step30)) run program in  'webfind39' (step30)(copy to 'work_dir', include 'cb.txt' )(erase punctuation) run program in  'webfind4a' (step40)(copy to 'work_dir')(erase empty line , repeated line) run program a-step50-ini.exe 400 16
+                      (in this version, in 'work_dir' we kept 2000 text files ,from string1base000000.txt to string1base001999.txt,if you don't want download by a offline browser , you can start from next step(step30),
+                       if you want small sentence database,you can keep 400 or 800 files,and delete others . )

+                  goto 'work_dir',

+                  run program in  'webfind39' (step30)(copy to 'work_dir', include 'cb.txt' )(erase punctuation)
+                  run program in  'webfind4a' (step40)(copy to 'work_dir')(erase empty line , repeated line)
+                  run program a-step50-ini.exe 2000 16
-                              ('400' is total file number, '16' is how many CPU thread do you want use) run program in  'webfind29f'(step50)(separate to words by repeate ) (if you want grid compute,don't run a-step50.exe ,run a-step50.bat , how to make this .bat file , if you on ubuntu ,please read tools-6/readme.txt file,if you on msys please read tools-7/readme.txt ) run program in  'webfind23c'(step60)(get all words ,generate word database) (step70 deleted)
+                              ('2000' is total file number, '16' is how many CPU thread do you want use) run program in  'webfind29h'(step50)(separate to words by repeate ) (if you want grid compute,don't run a-step50.exe ,run a-step50.bat , how to make this .bat file , if you on ubuntu ,please read tools-6/readme.txt file, if you on msys please read tools-7/readme.txt ) run program in  'webfind23c'(step60)(get all words ,generate word database) (step70 deleted)
                                               (step80 deleted)
-                  run program a-step90-ini.exe 400 16
+                  run program a-step90-ini.exe 2000 16
-                              ('400' is total file number, '16' is how many CPU thread do you want use) run program in  'webfind53e'(step90)(separate to words by word courseware and word database ) (word courseware is in file words-cw01.txt and words-cw02.sort.txt , how to make word courseware please read readme.txt file in directory webfind50 , text file words-cw02.sort.utf8.txt is for you to browse word courseware on Ubuntu, program will not read *.utf8.txt files. )
+                              ('2000' is total file number, '16' is how many CPU thread do you want use) run program in  'webfind53h'(step90)(separate to words by word courseware and word database ) (word courseware is in file words-cw01.txt and words-cw02.sort.txt , how to make word courseware please read readme.txt file in directory webfind50 , text file words-cw02.sort.utf8.txt is for you to browse word courseware on Ubuntu, program will not read *.utf8.txt files. )
-                                (if you want grid compute,don't run a-step90.exe ,run a-step90.bat , how to make this .bat file ,if you on ubuntu ,please read tools-6/readme.txt file ,if you on msys,please read tools-7/readme.txt) run program in  'webfind54'(step100)(get all words ,generate 3rd word database )
+                                (if you want grid compute,don't run a-step90.exe ,run a-step90.bat , how to make this .bat file , if you on ubuntu ,please read tools-6/readme.txt file , if you on msys,please read tools-7/readme.txt)
+                  run program in  'webfind54'(step100)(get all words ,generate 3rd word database )

                   (in here , chinese is coded in GB18030 ,in Windows, you can directly open it , if you are in